 There has not been a single criminal IPR case reported under existing law.
-Nor has there been a single case reported under the administrative code; this code, revised in 1999 (Article 158-2), provides levies, fines, and seizure of illegal copyright and neighboring rights material.
-In short, the copyright industries have no reports concerning enforcement activity in Tajikistan.
+Nor has there been a single case reported under the Administrative Code.
+The Administrative Code, last revised in 1999 (Article 158-2), provides levies, fines, and seizure of illegal copyright and neighboring rights material.
+The copyright industries have no reports concerning enforcement activity in Tajikistan.

 On December 10, 2002, the U.S. and Tajik Presidents signed a joint statement reaffirming the relationship between the two countries and "recognizing the importance of . . . the rule of law" as well as pledging to work together on economic and political reforms.
-IIPA observes that the Government of Tajikistan should, in this spirit of cooperation, and as required by its now well over ten-year obligations under the bilateral Trade Agreement, amend the relevant IPR laws and engage in effective enforcement.
+IIPA observes that the Government of Tajikistan should, in this spirit of cooperation, and as required by its now well over fifteen-year old obligations under the bilateral Trade Agreement, amend the relevant IPR laws and engage in effective enforcement.
 The U.S. Government and Tajik Government signed a Trade and Investment Framework Agreement (TIFA) on June 1, 2004 to enhance trade and investment between the two countries.

 According to the recording industry (International Federation of the Phonographic Industry, IFPI), there are currently no known optical media plants in Tajikistan.
-In 2005, the last year during which piracy levels were calculated, it was estimated the music piracy was well above 80%.